 Top tip: while cooking the remaining pancakes, you can add the cooked ones to a tray in the oven on gas mark 2/150c to keep warm.
 Just make sure to put a sheet of parchment paper in between each pancake so they don't stick together.

 6. Serve with your favourite toppings!
 We suggest topping with vegan yoghurt, fresh strawberries and peanut butter for a lush combination.
-For a simple option, serve with maple syrup, or one of these maple syrup alternatives.
+For a simple option, serve with maple syrup, one of these maple syrup alternatives, pumpkin spice syrup or even this five minute vegan fruit dip.

 👩🍳 Expert Tips